hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Confined to dancing, and the most refined,
 >
-> Which was, and is, with etiquette combin'd:
+> Which was, and is, with etiquette combined:
 >
 > For at these balls, where our professors go,
 >